Workshops to Transform Your Skills, Your Show, and Your Community

-About 4-6 hours per week, for 8 weeks.
+It’s up to you, but most students invest 4-6 hours per week, across all 8 weeks.
 You’ll watch some video lessons, but mostly write and articulate your ideas and strategy, execute projects, and discuss and improve quickly with the group.
 After the workshop, you’ll be able to run faster than before.

 As one workshop student put it, “If I did this alone, I would have wasted two years figuring it out.”

 You’ll also have the option to attend any or all of the following:

 1. A personal, one-on-one strategy session with Jay.

 2. Live discussions with world-class podcasters, creators, and marketers to dive deeper into specific skills and topics, like premise development, interview technique, and narrative-style show production.

 3. Recurring office hours to work through specific challenges with Jay.

 “What if I fall behind?”

 Fortunately, you can’t really fall behind, since you have access to the entirety of the material throughout the workshop and well after it’s over.
 You can always go at your own pace.
 That said, students who get the most value show up each week, make forward progress in messy fashion, and benefit from the group’s collective creativity, ideas, and support.